 Go

-The bridge back exercise is often done as part of a yoga or Pilates class.
+The bridge exercise is often done as part of a yoga or Pilates class.
 It strengthens the abdominal core, buttocks, and hamstrings.
 Another benefit of the exercise is that it helps keep your spine aligned and your back stable when walking.
 Ask your physical therapist to demonstrate the exercise, if needed.

 Woman demonstrates the bridge position.